-5.3 Smart Security Scenario Architecture in SmartSDK
+5.2 Smart Security Scenario Architecture in SmartSDK

-The Smart Security architecture is being developed to detect security risk events based on the video stream acquisition from a set of sensors (e.g. video cameras) connected to a network.
-It is then analysed to detect, label, store and highlight security-relevant events automatically.
+The Smart Security architecture is being developed to detect security risk events based on the video stream acquisition from video cameras connected to a network, and sensors integrated in a smartphone.
+The data is then analyzed to detect, label, store and highlight security-relevant events automatically.